Sanjaysnair0721/Text-Steganography-using-MATLAB/README.md

 # Text-Steganography-using-MATLAB
+Used for secure transmission of messages.
-Hiding a text message inside an image using LSB Steganography technique in MATLAB
+This project hides a text message inside an image using LSB Steganography technique from the sender side, and succesfully retrieves it at the receiver side.
+Both the codes have been written in a single file.